life4/deal/docs/details/contracts.md

     ...
 ```

-This allows to reuse contracts among multiple functions.
-Also, it keeps the function signature more clean, multiple decorators may make it a bit noisy.
+This allows you to reuse contracts among multiple functions.
+Also, it keeps the function signature cleaner, as multiple decorators may make it a bit noisy.

 ## deal.inherit